codewithyuvii/Sorry-manvi/README.md

-# Sorry-manvi
+# impressingCrush
-Say sorry to someone
+link mobile.js instead of script.js in index.html to work in mobile.

+Thanks and Happy Coding.